Skip to main content

 Google ClassroomNotebookLMGoogle FormsGoogle SheetsERPNext

-• Leave application & approvalEmployees request leave, managers approve, team calendars and records update automatically.
+• Leave application & approvalEmployees request leave, managers approve, google team calendars and records update automatically.

 ERPNextn8nGmailGoogle Calendar

-• Overtime & TOIL approvalOvertime requests, approval flows, TOIL balances updated and traceable.
+• Overtime & TOIL approvalOvertime requests, manager approval and confirmation the overtime was completed then conversion to TOIL balances updated and traceable.

 ERPNextn8nGmail

-• Jexi – our HR & policy AI botStaff can ask “What’s our TOIL policy?” or “How do I book parental leave?” and get consistent answers, linked back to the real documents.
+• Jexi – our HR & policy AI botStaff can ask “What’s our TOIL policy?” or “How do I book parental leave?” and get consistent answers, linked back to the source policy documents.

 WindsurfSupabaseEmployee portal